6 MIN READ

-If you’re renting out a whole house and will be away, you need someone nearby for emergencies.
+If you’re listing a whole house and will be away, you need someone nearby for emergencies.
 Ask a neighbor to hold onto a spare key or a landlord to help if a fuse blows.

 Don’t be the host who refuses to provide basic amenities like towels, cooking utensils and hand soap.

 Some hosts go above and beyond with a little tea cart, electric kettle and toiletry basket.
 Be one of those hosts.